The idea of Solar mobility and electric cars

 Bolt sport electric car recharging in Ljubljana

-attending Brdo conference Climate change: an opportunity for growth 16th of
+E Espace on first electric drive - attending Brdo conference Climate change: an opportunity for growth 16th of November 2007

 We also drive Toyota Prius we bought as a crashed car and repaired it.
 It is a nice car and more people should buy it instead of classic cars of the same price and size.
 But the batteries are far too small as what they do is just to store the energy that is regenerated by braking.
 The whole energy stored in Prius is just 1,4 kWh, but due to the software that does not allow total charging and discharging, only about 1 kWh could be used.
 As all 12V power that powers all devices on a car is produced by a DC-DC converter and stored in a 12V battery, we aded some solar cells that charge the 12V system directly, so we spare some more energy as DC-DC converter needs less power to charge 12V system.
 Anyway it is still a gasoline powered car with better efficiency, but not what it could be with more batteries and capability of pure electric drive.
-In october 2009 we have finished PHEV Prius project with Li-Po batteries (additional 2 kWh) and we plan to produce it in small series in 2010
+In october 2009 we have finished PHEV Prius project with Li-Po batteries (additional 2 kWh) and we produce it in small series since 2013

-Prius with solar cells installed in spoiler and trunk Latest improvment is
+Prius with solar cells installed in spoiler and trunk Latest improvment is conversion to PHEV (oct.2009)

 If you want to see what is it all about -

-WHO KILLED THE ELECTRIC CAR
+The movie WHO KILLED THE ELECTRIC CAR

 Vehicules electiques - French site